Acton Children's Business Fair Frederick, MD

 To support local restaurants and shops, children are no longer permitted to sell store-bought edible items.

-Limited “homemade” edible items may be allowed for sale; however, it is your full responsibility to comply with all city and county regulations.
+A maximum of 10 “homemade” edible businesses will be accepted.
+You are fully responsible for complying with all city and county regulations.
 For information on what is permitted under Frederick County’s Cottage Food Laws, please visit:

 https://health.frederickcountymd.gov/681/Cottage-Food-Business